dougeby/IntuneDocs/intune/data-warehouse-account-move.md

     - For top enrollment failures this week, copy this [enrollment failures query](https://graph.microsoft.com/beta/reports/managedDeviceEnrollmentTopFailures(period=null)/content) and paste it into [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

     > [!NOTE]
-    > You must have a valid authenticaltion token to access the device device enrollment data.
+    > You must have a valid authenticaltion token to access the device enrollment data.

 ## After a Data Warehouse account move